fpcorso/litesurveys-wordpress-plugin/readme.txt

 == Description ==

-Easily hear from your users by adding pre-sale surveys, post-sale surveys, feedback surveys, and more to your website.
+Easily hear from your users by adding pre-sale surveys, post-sale surveys, feedback surveys, and more to your website by integrating your site with [the LiteSurveys service](https://litesurveys.com/).

 **Important Note**: This plugin requires a paid [LiteSurveys](https://litesurveys.com) plan to create surveys and collect responses.
 Pricing starts at $1/month and every plan comes with a 14-day free trial.